Welcome to my photographic portfolio dedicated to male beauty. This artwork is only suitable for those 18 or older...

 Bedtime Stories has grown from an unexpected find...
 Out exploring with a hunky new model, we came across an abandoned building and rooms full of old twin mattresses.
 Soon we'd stacked several together and he was jumping with happy abandon.
 Catching his breath afterwards he stretched out and we started wondering about the stories these beds might tell if they only could.
 Soon our straight boy's hands drifted south and his story went from playful to teasing...
 Bedtime Stories was born!

 Beds are the arena where much of our life is played out; scenes of passion, sleep, eating, socializing, reading, playing...
-To date over 30 men have shared their Bedtime Stories with me - they have trusted me to capture whatever story they revealed.
+Ultimately 40 men shared their Bedtime Stories with me - they have trusted me to capture whatever story they revealed.
 Oftentimes only they know if I was privy to a realistic slice of life, or just maybe there was a little Devil sitting on their shoulder whispering in their ear what to do...

 Dancers are heaven on earth to create with.
 They create the most amazing lines and shapes with their bodies, knowing not only what their arms and legs, and fingers and toes, are doing, but envisioning how it might look for the camera.
 They can simply do things I can't even imagine, taking me and the viewer to wondrous places we hadn't yet envisioned.
 Dancers rock!